 The fellowship also includes formal training in diagnostic and interventional musculoskeletal ultrasound.
-Fellows complete reading assignments, participate in hands-on instruction, and attend teaching sessions at the Mayo Clinic Procedural Skills Laboratory (Anatomy Lab).
+Fellows complete reading assignments, participate in hands-on instruction and attend teaching sessions at the Mayo Clinic Procedural Skills Laboratory (Anatomy Lab).
 Fellows continually acquire additional ultrasound skills by participating in daily patient care activities in both the Sports Medicine Center and Musculoskeletal Clinic.

 Fellows receive instruction on sports injury history-taking, physical exam findings and techniques, the use and interpretation of appropriate diagnostic imaging and related testing, and therapeutic injections (including ultrasound guidance).
 Throughout the remainder of the year, fellows are given progressive responsibilities based on clinical progress.

-The PM&R and Orthopedic sports medicine staff instruct and assist fellows in developing differential diagnoses and sport- and patient-specific treatment plans for common complaints and injuries.
+The PM&R and orthopedic sports medicine staff instruct and assist fellows in developing differential diagnoses as well as sport- and patient-specific treatment plans for common complaints and injuries.